manan-ec/manan-ec.github.io/devlog/jan24-week-3.md

 - 17:35 - Trying to understand where was woodworks getting locked after saving layout.
 - 19:20 - Turns out locking woodwork isn't necessory as per Ab, so removing it.
 - 20:00 - Did some trivial polishes on `room-break` PR.

+### Friday. jan 19:

+- 09:30 - Had a meet with Ab, discussed roadmap for the day.
+- 10:45 - Trying to understand, why on saving woodwork, window on the wall glitches.
+- 12:00 - When the woodwork and window are on the same wall, on switching to 3D and back to 2D, wall and [woodwork and window] are separated by small amount causing the glitch.
+- 13:10 - After removing a furnishing from a room, deleting it was causing errors, Fixed it.
+- 14:20 - After loading a saved layout, deleting a woodwork was not releasing the constrainer.
+Fixing it.
+- 16:35 - Updated Room dimensions to show inner to inner dimensions.